 In BBM204, the grading will be based on

 Attendance to lectures is mandatory.
 A student who do not attend the lectures more than 4 weeks will fail BBM202 directly with an F1 grade.
-A student who do not attend more than 3 recitation sessions or do not submit more than 1 assignments will fail BBM204 directly with an F1 grade.
+A student who do not submit more than 2 assignments will fail BBM204 directly with an F1 grade.
 You are responsible for all material presented in lectures.
 Some of the course material might not be covered in the textbook.

 All work on assignments must be done individually unless stated otherwise.
 You are encouraged to discuss with your classmates about the given assignments, but these discussions should be carried out in an abstract way.
 That is, discussions related to a particular solution to a specific problem (either in actual code or in the pseudocode) will not be tolerated.